MurtadaAhmed/Axigen-Mail-Server/README.md

 5. Start testing receiving and sending emails by accessing your domain directly and login to the account that you created in step 3

+6. To remove the default Axigen signature in the sent emails:

+From Domain & accounts >> Manage Domains >> Click Edit on the respective domain >> select the tab MESSAGE APPENDER and remove the text >> SAVE CONFIGURATION.

 website to debug if there is an issue with the DNS or receiving emails: https://mxtoolbox.com/